 The second consideration should be location.
 Your search should not be limited to your country or even to your continent.
 International applications can be extremely worthwhile and give you the opportunity to explore another culture and style of education.
 International students’ fees can be significantly higher at certain universities but there are numerous grants and scholarships available if necessary.

 The third consideration should be the subjects offered at each university.
 The academic status of the university you select is, of course, extremely important in making your decision.
 However, a balance must be found between academic rigour and the suitability of the courses offered.
 The subjects available at elite universities often exclude a wide range of subjects that may be a better fit for your skillset.
 A balance must be struck though between a course that is well respected and one that suits your passions.

 The final consideration should be the teaching style offered at different universities.
 The tutor-student ratio should give you a fair idea of the sort of teaching style you are likely to encounter but there are plenty of other online resources that will tell you whether the learning experience is based on lectures, tutorials, practical experience etc. Often at the very best universities, there is a tutorial system, offering one-on-one tuition and encouraging debate and independent thought, and stimulating academic enquiry into the discipline.
 Yet other universities offer more practical ‘hands on’ experience – it’s all about finding the right university and course that suits you.

-If you’re thinking about what it might be like to study in England, take a look at our Cambridge Immerse summer programme.
+If you’re thinking about what it might be like to study in England, take a look at our Immerse Education summer programme.
 We offer courses in subjects that are not typically offered at secondary or high school, including our Engineering Summer Programme, which provides a perfect taster of what it might be like to study Engineering at university.